top of page

 Children can learn the alphabetic code at their own pace, strengthening their phonemic awareness and phonological working memory skills, and building their vocabulary knowledge as they work in a predominantly speech-to-print direction.

-Most will not experience this if they start with synthetic phonics, which introduces concepts from print to speech.
+Synthetic phonics programmes introduce concepts from print to speech.
 This approach depends on children already knowing the graphemes, meaning they can only figure out a word if they already understand how the letters map to the sounds.
+They also need to have phonemic awareness.

 Because there are no restrictions, we can also introduce words they may never be able to decode using the core phonics code, and which may never appear in phonics readers.
 Learning new words and expanding their vocabulary knowledge is vital.